unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 8. Open the Serial Monitor.
    ![serial](assets/serial_monitor.png)

-9. Copy Device Identifier (MAC Address) from the Serial Monitor Output.
+9. Copy Device Identifier (MAC Address) from the Serial Monitor Output. _The Unique Identifier or Serial Number is device firmware specific.
+In this situation, the Exosite Arduino library uses the device's pre-programmed MAC Address._
    ![compile download](assets/run_debug_get_unique_identifier.png)
    _(You can click the Autoscroll if the log window goes past the top)_

 ## Add Device to Murano Product
 1. Add Device to Product in Murano using the Device Identifier (MAC Address)